THE NATURE OF TRUTH

 This is not to say that evidence and facts are not to be utilized for they must be used properly.
 But they are often insufficient to reach the desired end.
 We regularly discover that there is not enough trustworthy information to reach a conclusion with absolute certainty.
 New information can arise casting the older information into a totally new light.

 It reminds me of the pastor who was confronted by his deacons one Sunday morning.
-The pastor had been seen alone with a woman that was not his wife on numerous occations for weeks.
+The pastor had been seen alone with a woman that was not his wife on numerous occasions for weeks.
 There were pictures of him intimately embracing the woman at a restaurant and later outside a hotel.
 She was young, beautiful and very affectionate with him.
-They held hands, they held each other, they even exchanged affectionate kisses.
+They held hands, they held each other, they even exchanged kisses.
 There was so much evidence leading to the undeniable fact that this pastor was cheating on his wife that the church leaders demanded a confession.
-But when all was said and done, the pastor has one simple answer to the assembly of judges, which by this point even included his family: “She is my sister!”
+But when all was said and done, the pastor had one simple answer to the assembly of judges, which by this point even included his family: “She is my visiting younger sister who I had not seen for years!”

 With one new fact, all the evidence was turned in the opposite direction.
 So too are facts and evidence easily and unexpectedly misdirecting.